elid3/elid3.github.io/_posts/2025-01-25-osee-journey.md

 The last two days focused entirely on Windows kernel exploitation.

-We started with a FortiShield driver vulnerability, bypassing SMEP (Supervisor Mode Execution Prevention) by manipulating Page Table Entries (PTEs).
-Then, we moved on to exploiting win32k.sys, where we:
+We started with a third party driver vulnerability, bypassing SMEP (Supervisor Mode Execution Prevention) by manipulating Page Table Entries (PTEs).
+Then, we moved on to exploiting native driver, where we:

 - Used pool memory leaks for info leaks.
 - Built heap spray techniques to gain stable exploitation.